joeljensen/settings/README.md

 				3. In right-side pane, create a new DWORD NoWinKeys and set its value to 1
 				4. Close Registry Editor and restart your system.
 After reboot the WIN+ hotkeys will be turned off in your system.

+				5. export this registry setting, if you are in a corporate env, you will most likely need to reapply every so often.

 				remap windows key to meta key in intellij
 					File : Edit Custom Properties
 					Add: